5 Must-See Places in Anambas

 When CNN's Eoghan Macguire named Anambas one of Asia's top tropical island paradise, he was undoubtedly inspired by Pulau Bawah.
 Pulau Bawah should not be missed.

 However, in spite of its considerable size when in bloom, Rafflesia isn't always easy to spot.
 That being said, when it does bloom, it is an absolute sight to behold.
-Consider yourself extremely blessed when you get to see a blooming Rafflesia.
+Consider yourself blessed when you get to see a blooming Rafflesia.
+I've actually seen it a few times, in various states of bloom.
+Exciting stuff.
 Selfie anyone?